-With the weather beginning to move to the cold, a question we hear from dog owners is whether their dog should wear a coat?
-While every case is different, the short answer is that a coat or sweater for your dog is one of those things that only really helps your dog, but doesn’t hurt.
-More to the point, the question is whether your dog will truly benefit from a coat versus the time you have to spend to get them dressed up to go outside.
-We all want to take our dogs out more frequently and the coat can be just another “chore” to go through to take them out.
+With the weather beginning to move to the cold, a question we hear from dog owners is whether their dog should wear a coat.
+While every case is different, the short answer is that a coat or sweater for your dog is one of those things that only really helps your dog but doesn’t hurt.
+More to the point, the question is whether your dog will truly benefit from a coat versus the time you have to spend getting them dressed up to go outside.
+We all want to take our dogs out more frequently, and the coat can be just another “chore” to go through to take them out.
 So what dog truly needs a coat?

 - Small dogs